What is Integrative Medicine?

 What to Expect During Your Treatment

-During your first visit, we will work together to determine the nature of the symptoms which brought you in to see me.
-I will complete a thorough, detailed evaluation of your symptoms, past medical and family history, general body systems and lifestyle habits.
-I will also examine your vital signs including pulse and blood pressure.
+During your first visit, we will work together to determine the underlying cause of the symptoms which brought you in to see me.
+I will complete a thorough, detailed evaluation including past medical and family history, vital signs, general body systems and lifestyle habits.
 A diagnosis will be made, we will discuss your individualized plan of care (including frequency and duration), and you will receive your first treatment if it is indicated.
 Your initial consultation will last approximately 1-1.5 hours and follow up visits last approximately 30-45 minutes.

 Your treatment plan will be highly individualized to your specific needs, and it will require your active participation for an optimal outcome.
 Your care may include a combination of the following:

 - Acupuncture and non-needle acupuncture